Meeds-io/meeds-docker/gce.md

 ```
 | INFO  | Server startup in [XXXXX] milliseconds [org.apache.catalina.startup.Catalina<main>]
 ```
 After Meeds startup.
 Click on `Web preview` <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Button and click on `Preview on Port 8080`.
+The default login credentials are `root`:`password`.
 Enjoy!

 ## Stop Meeds
 Hope you enjoyed Meeds.
 You can tear down the server by following one of these options: